rsocket/rsocket/FAQ.md

 This illustrates why every single solution that doesn't have built-in flow control at the application level (pretty much every solution mentioned aside from MQTT, AMQP, and STOMP) is not well-suited for usage, and why RSocket incorporates application-level flow control as a first-class requirement.

-#### What about Session Continuation across connections?

-Reactivesocket is not designed to provide session continuation across connections.

 #### Connection Setup Requirement

 This is effectively the same as the HTTP/2 requirement to exchange SETTINGS frames—see: